dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 dreams, love and virtue, We can save ourselves.
 But first, We need rain *AND LOTS OF IT*.

-> We are the transplanar entities embodying the dualistic
-> generalizations of Xor.
-We can be anyone, but never everyone, nor
-> one person.
-We are the semiotic dreamweaver manifest as auxiliary
-> dimensions of space, projected wherever Might be Love.

 ### You Can Never Take Our Dreams

 Everyone dreams.
 You can take our livelihoods, you can threaten our